Earth-Adapter: Bridge the Geospatial Domain Gaps with Mixture of Frequency Adaptation: Experiments

-\textbf{Implementation Details.} We use MMSegmentation~\cite{mmseg2020} as our training and evaluation framework.
+\textbf{Implementation Details.} We use MMSegmentation as our training and evaluation framework.
 We employ Mask2former~\cite{mask2former} as our decoder, which is a highly efficient and effective algorithm for semantic segmentation tasks.
-For backbone, we utilize the Dinov2~\cite{dinov2} series models to extract features, which are subsequently utilized as input for the Mask2former.
+For backbone, we utilize the Dinov2-Large~\cite{dinov2} model to extract features, which are subsequently utilized as input for the Mask2former.
 During training, we utilize AdamW~\cite{adamw} as the optimizer, with a learning rate of 1e-5 for the backbone, 1e-4 for the decoder, and 1e-4 for the relevant parameters in PEFT.
-Within the DACS training framework, we set $\alpha$ to 0.99 and $\lambda_{uda}$ to 0.5.
+Within the DACS training framework, we set $\lambda_{da}$ to 0.5.